chase ink business cards

 Let’s look at the bonuses alone.

-If you got all three cards over time (keep in mind you can only get one Chase Business card per 30 days and all three of these cards are subject to 5/24) you could earn 250,000 bonus points, worth at least $2,500 or more, just from signup bonuses.
+If you got all three cards over time (keep in mind you can only get one Chase Business card per 30 days and all three of these cards are subject to 5/24) you could earn over 250,000 bonus points, worth at least $2,500 or more, just from signup bonuses.

 Within one year you should have been able to pick up all three.